Kill Bill: Volume 2: Reception

-On review aggregator Rotten Tomatoes, Kill Bill: Volume 2 holds an approval rating of 84% based on 249 reviews, with an average rating of 7.80/10.
+On review aggregator Rotten Tomatoes, Kill Bill: Volume 2 holds an approval rating of 84% based on 247 reviews.
 The website's critical consensus states, "Kill Bill: Volume 2 adds extra plot and dialogue to the action-heavy exploits of its predecessor, while still managing to deliver a suitably hard-hitting sequel."
 At Metacritic, which assigns a weighted average score to reviews from mainstream critics, the film received an average score of 83 out of 100 based on 41 reviews, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, a grade up from the "B+" earned by the previous film.

 Roger Ebert gave the film 4 stars out of 4, writing: "Put the two parts together, and Tarantino has made a masterful saga that celebrates the martial arts genre while kidding it, loving it, and transcending it. ...
 This is all one film, and now that we see it whole, it's greater than its two parts."
 In 2009, he named Kill Bill one of the 20 best films of the decade.

 Accolades

 Thurman received a Golden Globe Best Actress in a Motion Picture - Drama nomination in 2005.
 Carradine also received a Best Supporting Actor nomination.
 Empire named Kill Bill: Volume 2 the 423rd-greatest film and the Bride the 66th-greatest film character.
-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 245.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 245.